 6. Know what you can take in…and be well supplied

-Check what you’re allowed to take into the exam room with you.
+Check what you need with you and what you’re allowed to take into the exam room with you.

-For example, you may be allowed a monolingual dictionary, even if time pressures could well mean you won’t have much time to use it.
+For example, you may be allowed a bilingual or a monolingual dictionary, even if time pressures could well mean you won’t have much time to use it.